A professional career working with young people in the community.

 The duration of the course is three academic years full-time.

-Due to the change of youth work professional training within UK and Ireland it is now necessary to have a degree for professional recognition.
+Due to the change of youth work professional training within UK and Ireland it is now necessary to possess a degree for professional recognition.

 The teaching learning and assessment is dynamic and creative.
 Teaching is focused on the needs of the student, the community youth work profession and the youth sector.
 Lectures are interactive and require high levels of participation.
 There is much emphasis on the learning environment and effort is made to cater for a wide range of student needs.
-The assessment is varied with the use of traditional essays alongside presentations, posters, groupwork, skills performance and journals.
+The assessment is varied with the use of presentations, traditional essays, posters, groupwork, skills performance and journals.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.